-So maxima uses a colon [ : ] to assign values to variable names.
-(This resembles C's use of a colon to assign labels to places in a program; in both cases, the name before the colon is associated with what follows it.)
+So maxima uses a colon [:] to assign values to variable names.
+(This resembles the use of a colon in C and modern Fortran to assign labels to places in a program; in these cases, the name before the colon is associated with what follows it.)

 Normally, maxima executes the requested action and shows the result immediately afterward.
 In this example, the values 1 and 2 will be printed as the next two output lines.

-However, you may not care to see the output from statements that produce lengthy intermediate results; and some statements are used to set flags that modify the way the program operates, and merely return the string "done".
-If you don't want to see the result of a statement, you can suppress the printed output by ending the statement with a dollar sign [ $ ] instead of a semicolon.
+However, you may not care to see the output from statements that produce lengthy intermediate results.
+Also, some statements that set flags to modify the way the program operates just return the string "done".
+If you don't want to see the result of a statement, you can suppress its printed output by ending the statement with a dollar sign [ $ ] instead of a semicolon.
 So, for example,

 Unlike variable assignments, functions are defined with the peculiar := operator.
 For example,

 Similarly, exponents get shifted up to the next line in output, so that x-squared is input as x^2 (or as x**2 — the Fortran convention), but looks like

 This isn't too bad, though raising exponents (and lowering subscripts) by a whole line instead of a half line makes them a little hard to read.
 But when maxima tries to represent integral and summation signs with ASCII-art versions of ∫ and Σ, the output is fairly ugly.